-5.10 Involving People and Communities
+4.23 Involving People and Communities

-The School of Nursing, Midwifery and Paramedic Practice acknowledges the considerable contribution that members of the public make to student learning.
+The School of Nursing, Midwifery and Paramedic Practice believes that the contribution of members of the public make to student learning is immense.
 Every day that students are in practice learning, members of the public support their learning by allowing students to be involved in their care and support.
 It is important to remember what a privilege this is and to appreciate and value these learning opportunities.

+In the University setting members of the public who belong to the Volunteer Patient Programme play a vital role in facilitating students' skills learning by regularly role-playing patients in the Clinical Skills Centre, providing a more realistic simulated learning experience.
 Involvement by members of the public, particularly those who are, or have been, service users or informal carers, is also vital to ensure that students' theoretical learning is enhanced because it takes account of, and in some instances is based on, service users' and carers' views and experiences.
-For instance, consultation with 'Imagineers', representatives from the Children's parliament ensures children and young's peoples voices informs the theoretical content of the programme.
+Throughout the year the School holds service user and carer events which allow members of the public to come into the University and work alongside academic staff on the development of the curriculum.
 In addition, service users and carers work with module teams to share their stories and to develop learning resources.
-Service user feedback currently informs the selection of students for the programme.
+Service users are currently involved in the selection of students for the programme.